mahendrakumarshinde/MyRepo/teensy_NON_MOTOR/README.md

 ## Feature List ##

-1. Acceleration Energy on 512ms buffer, sampled at 1kHz in (m/s/s)2
+1. Acceleration Energy on 512ms buffer, sum of the 3 axis, sampled at 1kHz in (m/s/s)2

   - Threshold Idle -> Normal: 100